MetaAstronaut/vadim-group-website-v2/src/content/pages/home-repairs.md

 **Can you match drywall textures, paint colors, or materials?**
 Yes — texture matching, paint blending, and material restoration are standard parts of our repair services.

+**What makes a repair "priority" or urgent?**
+Priority repairs are situations where fast attention helps prevent additional damage or disruption at home.
+This includes small water-related issues, comfort and usability problems, pre-event fixes, or minor issues that could worsen if left unaddressed.
+We assess each situation individually and provide realistic timelines.
+Priority scheduling typically means assessment within 2-4 hours and work scheduled within 24-48 hours, depending on the scope.

 ---